 A good ATS should be able to bolster your employer brand, promote effective communication, and streamline your application.
 With Recruitee, you can build your very own careers site.
 This site can easily become your primary platform for showcasing your employer brand.
 Tell your candidates about your company, mission, and perks (with a few employee photos) to make sure they know who you are.
 A stronger employer brand early on will assist in building a better candidate experience to carry with you as you grow.

 Not all ATS offer a strong employer branding feature pack.
 However, most should at least be able to help streamline your communication and applications.
 Your ATS should also be able to assist in tracking your communication in one place, ensuring that no email goes missing or application unseen.
 Finally, many ATS offer an improved application process on the candidate-side.
 This can come in the form of information fields pre-filled from social profiles and easy to answer screening questions.
 Both of these elements will help you build a better candidate experience and attract great talent early on.

 Despite its importance, many founders fail to build a recruitment strategy or an ATS into their startup plans.
 Many prefer to start their hiring with an amalgamation of tools, which they may soon outgrow.
 This means that with a good ATS implemented in your team, you’ll be able to set yourself apart in your hiring.
 With great communication, a clear employer brand, and measurable hiring outcomes, you’ll be well on your way to making great hires.

 ATS at the heart of your startup recruitment

-Bootstrapping your business doesn’t mean you should cut corners when it comes to your recruitment.
+Bootstrapping your business doesn’t mean you should cut corners when it comes to your startup recruitment.
 In fact, laying sturdy hiring foundations should be an important feature in your startup plan.
 You will need an all-star team to propel your startup from the start and an even better one to keep it growing later on.
 Prepare to scale your business and your team with the right software to support your goals.